robot-pi/robotpi-os-setup/README.md

 > [!WARNING]
 > Please note that whenever you run kas checkout or build command, all layer repos under `layers`
 > directory will be sync to the upstream version based on kas yml.
-All local changes will be abandoned.
+All local commits will be abandoned,
-> Please remember to save your changes before running any
+> while local uncommitted changes can be retained.
+Please remember to save your changes before running
+> any kas operations